lukka/get-cmake/README.md

  or

- > npx jest -- -t "<regex to match the describe clause>"
+ > npx jest -- -t "&lt;regex to match the describe clause&gt;"

 <br>